Gorbagana-Labs/gorbagana/docs/src/operations/best-practices/monitoring.md

 It is important to collect metrics: it helps diagnose existing problems and allows to anticipate future ones.

-### metrics.solana.com
+### metrics.gorbagana.com

-There are several public dashboards available, one of them is hosted at [metrics.solana.com](https://metrics.solana.com).
-Reporting to the solana.com public dashboard is even required if you participate in the [Solana Foundation Delegation Program](https://solana.org/delegation-program).
+There are several public dashboards available, one of them is hosted at [metrics.gorbagana.com](https://metrics.gorbagana.com).
+Reporting to the gorbagana.com public dashboard is even required if you participate in the [Gorbagana Foundation Delegation Program](https://gorbagana.org/delegation-program).
 Using it is done by simply setting the `$SOLANA_METRICS_CONFIG` variable in your validator's environment (e.g. at the beginning of your `validator.sh` script).

-Refer to the [available Solana clusters documentation](../../clusters/available.md) to get the appropriate value of `$SOLANA_METRICS_CONFIG` for your validator.
+Refer to the [available Gorbagana clusters documentation](../../clusters/available.md) to get the appropriate value of `$SOLANA_METRICS_CONFIG` for your validator.